What is Azure Batch?

 |3.
 Download input files and the applications to Batch||Before each task executes, it can download the input data that it will process to the assigned node.
 If the application isn't already installed on the pool nodes, it can be downloaded here instead.
 When the downloads from Azure Storage complete, the task executes on the assigned node.|

 |4.
 Monitor task execution||As the tasks run, query Batch to monitor the progress of the job and its tasks.
 Your client application or service communicates with the Batch service over HTTPS.
 Because you may be monitoring thousands of tasks running on thousands of compute nodes, be sure to query the Batch service efficiently.|

 |5.
 Upload task output||As the tasks complete, they can upload their result data to Azure Storage.
 You can also retrieve files directly from the file system on a compute node.|

 |6.
 Download output files||When your monitoring detects that the tasks in your job have completed, your client application or service can download the output data for further processing.|

-Keep in mind this is just one way to use Batch, and this scenario describes just some of its features.
+Keep in mind that the workflow described above is just one way to use Batch, and there are many other features and options.
 For example, you can execute multiple tasks in parallel on each compute node.
-Or, use job preparation and completion tasks to prepare the nodes for your jobs, then clean up afterward.
+Or you can use job preparation and completion tasks to prepare the nodes for your jobs, then clean up afterward.

 Get started with Azure Batch with one of these quickstarts: